Kikoesam/Learn_In_Depth-Modern_Cpp_Diploma/Modern_C++_Diploma/Unit-1/Lesson-2/README.md

 //Task Of the Function
   int sum;
   x + y = sum;
-//return value ⇢ (if you don't the function to return a value you can just put【void】as the 【type】of the function) return sum
+//return value ⇢ (if you don't want the function to return a value you can just put【void】as the【type】of the function) return sum
 }
 ```